godotengine/godot-docs/tutorials/3d/standard_material_3d.rst

 Setting a height map on a material produces a ray-marched search to emulate the proper displacement of cavities along the view direction.
-This only creates an illusion of depth, and does not add real geometry — for height map shape used for physics collision (such as terrain), see :ref:`class_HeightMapShape3D`.
+This only creates an illusion of depth, and does not add real geometry — for a height map shape used for physics collision (such as terrain), see :ref:`class_HeightMapShape3D`.
 It may not work for complex objects, but it produces a realistic depth effect for textures.
 For best results, *Height* should be used together with normal